zhyde23/multivariable-calculus-gradient-descent-data-science-intro-000/README.md

 ![](./traveller-stepping.jpg)

 So this is our approach.
 We shift horizontally a little bit to determine the change in output in right-left direction, and then shift forward and back to determine the change in output in that direction.
 From there we take the next step in the direction of the steepest descent.

-So now, perhaps, you can get a sense of why our technique of gradient descent is so powerful.
+So this is why our technique of gradient descent is so powerful.
 Once we consider that in moving towards our best fit lines, we have a choice of moving anywhere in a two-dimensional space, then using the slope to guide us only becomes more important.

 So how does this approach of shifting back and forth translate mathematically?
 It means we determine the slope in one dimension, then the other.
 Then, we move where that that slope is steepest downwards.
 This moves us towards our minimum.